Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Hyperthyroidism

-A cat that urinates frequently may also have an overactive thyroid gland- hyperthyroidism.
-This thyroid gland problem is a common condition affecting older age cats and is usually caused by a benign tumor in the neck.
+A cat that urinates frequently may also have an overactive thyroid gland, a condition called hyperthyroidism.
+This thyroid gland problem tends to affect older cats and is usually caused by a benign tumor in the neck.
 Hyperthyroidism can affect all other organs, so your cat may have secondary health issues that need treatment.
-The symptoms can include the cat losing weight, having digestive problems but having a large appetite and may be more restless than usual.
+The signs can include the cat losing weight, having digestive problems yet having a large appetite, and being more restless than usual.

 4. Liver Disease

-The liver is an organ involved in a wide range of vital functions such as protein and hormone production, detoxification and supporting digestion.
-There are many disease processes that can affect the liver but generally signs include polyuria, polydipsia, changes in appetite and sometimes yellowing of the gums-jaundice.
+The liver is an organ involved in a wide range of vital functions, such as protein and hormone production, detoxification, and digestion support.
+There are many disease processes that can affect the liver, but generally, signs include polyuria, polydipsia, changes in appetite, and sometimes, yellowing of the gums, or jaundice.

 ragdoll cat being checked by the vet